psxz/ImageScraper/README.md

 and commenting out the '--disable-dev-shm-usage' option in ScraperCore.py

-The saved results can also be stored by adding a 'job_info' directory with Docker run command.
+The saved results can also be stored by adding a 'job_info' directory to the container root with Docker run command.